bhenderson/minitest-expects/README.txt

 * with[rdoc-ref:MiniTest::Expects#with] does not take any special parameter matchers (although you could easily extend it by overriding #==).
   See the docs for details.
-* like MiniTest::Mock and unlike Mocha, expects cannot be called for methods that don't exist.
+* like MiniTest::Mock expects cannot be called for methods that don't exist.
+(This is configurable for Mocha.)
 I try to account for meta methods (ActiveRecord) by checking respond_to?() on the object.
 * patches welcome!

 == SYNOPSIS: